tamascsaba/jsconf-2024-presentation/slides/slides.md

 I’ve tried to collect lot of interesting statistics and information.

+My goal is to give you as many takeaways as I can, if you are interedted only JS just follow the dark slides.

 I would like to share my own experiances, how I was able to improve my life with some small changes.

-My goal is to give you as many takeaways as I can, if you are interedted only JS just follow the dark slides.
 -->

 ---
 <!-- _class: invert -->

 # Slides 🎞️
+- You can download my slides just scan the QR code
 - **Marp**: markdown presentation ecosystem from **Yuki Hattori** 🇯🇵
 - It is a powerful TypesSript based framework, that enables you to create stunning slides effortlessly.
-- You can download my slides fjust scan the QR code

 ![bg right:40% width:90%](./img/qr-code.png)